 Third Saturdays are free family activity days that occur on the third Saturday of every month.
 Instruction and activities begin at 1:00 and end at 4:00.
-All art making is done in the Emma Eccles Jones Education Center Classroom which has a limited capacity of 60.
-These activities are based on a first come, first serve basis.
+The art making happens in the Emma Eccles Jones Education Center Classroom which has a limited capacity of 60.
+These activities are offered on a first come, first served basis.
 Please call 801.581.3580 or firstname.lastname@example.org for more information.
-This program is supported in part by the Salt Lake County Zoo, Arts, and Parks fund.
+This program is supported in part by the Salt Lake County Zoo, Arts & Parks (ZAP) Program.

 UPCOMING THIRD SATURDAYS